 Drug and alcohol abuse is an ever-growing problem in the world.
 Commonly leading to addiction, these substances are abused for some reasons.
 Used to lower inhibitions, enhance mood, and increase sociability – drugs and alcohol present a challenge for today’s society.
 A great deal of those who abuse substances become addicted, and require assistance in breaking free from the dependence.
 Despite a significant number of people who need help with addiction, only a small percentage of those individuals receive the help they need; and an even smaller percentage are successful in long-term sobriety.
-Of course, one of the main factors contributing to the success of a rehab center is the types of treatment that are used.
+Of course, one of the main factors contributing to the success of a rehab center is the types of treatment that are used, such as music exploration or men and women groups.

 What Is Music Exploration?

 A particular type of treatment that has been found to be helpful, and is widely used in rehabilitation facilities, is music exploration.
 As with most people, music is considered to be a relaxation tool among those struggling with addiction, too.
 Music has been shown to reduce anxiety and tension, while increasing socialization, self-esteem, and motivation.
 The use of music in a rehabilitation setting, sometimes referred to as music therapy, improves several different functions such as interpersonal, social, behavioral, and cognitive functioning.
 Many rehab facilities offer music exploration as a treatment option, encouraging patients to listen to music and/or play a musical instrument.

 Facts About Music Exploration

 - It is believed that when used along with counseling techniques, music therapy greatly increases the effectiveness of treatment by helping patients discover and be aware of triggers, or reasons they began abusing the substance(s).

 - Music tends to guide people towards re-evaluating themselves leading to a greater sense of confidence.

 Reasons Music Exploration is Important in Addiction Recovery